Director of Development

 From the time I was little, my mom had me in the kitchen.
 When I was too small to stand at the counter, she sat me up on top so I could watch her mix batter and “help” make cookies.
 The kitchen has become my creative space and I enjoy experimenting with new recipes and ingredients.
 After working with some community gardens in Chicago, my interest in growing food expanded and I spent a couple seasons working on organic farms.
 As the Education Coordinator, I am excited to share my passion for cooking and love of gardening at Mother Hubbard’s Cupboard.

 Liz has been involved with the Hub as a garden intern, volunteer, and educator since 2016.
 After graduating with her B.S in Community Health from I.U, she took over the position of volunteer coordinator.
 She has worked in Bloomington as a farm hand, construction worker, painter, restaurant manager, wood worker, barista, rock climbing coach, and behavioral health specialist.
-In her spare time she enjoys hiking, climbing, swimming, and foraging for wild edibles.
+In her spare time she enjoys hiking, listening to Jimmy Buffet, climbing, swimming, and foraging for wild edibles.

 Julia Dotson, Chair